kiharalab/Emap2secPlus/README.md

   <img src="figures/5T5K_report.png" alt="5T5K report" width="50%">
 </p>

 Here the precision is the fraction of correct predicted structures among the specific pedicted structure, while recall (also known as sensitivity) is the fraction of the total amount of the specific structure that were actually retrieved.
 The F1 score is the harmonic mean of the precision and recall.
 The support is the number of voxels with the structure lable.
-Here the macro measurement means macro-averaging(taking all classes as equally important), while the micro means mirco-avearging (biased by class frequency).
+The macro measurement means macro-averaging(taking all classes as equally important), while the micro means mirco-avearging (biased by class frequency).

 #### 4 Visulization
 <p align="center">